-14.2.45.46 Policy - Character of low and medium-density areas
+14A.2.45.45 Policy - Character of low and medium density areas

 - a.
-Ensure, consistent with the zone descriptions in Table 14.2.1.1a, that: - in low density residential areas are characterised by a low scale open residential environment with predominantly one or two storey detached or semi-detached housing, and significant opportunities for landscaping and good access to sunlight and privacy are maintained; and. - ii. medium density areas are characterised by medium scale and density of buildings with predominantly two or three storeys, including semi-detached and terraced housing and low rise apartments, and landscaping in publicly visible areas, while accepting that access to sunlight and privacy may be limited by the anticipated density of development and that innovative approaches to comprehensively designed, high quality, medium density residential development are also encouraged in accordance with Policy 14.2.4.2.
+Ensure, consistent with the zone descriptions in Table 14A.2.1.1a, that: - in low density residential areas are characterised by a low scale open residential environment with predominantly one or two storey detached or semi-detached housing, and significant opportunities for landscaping and good access to sunlight and privacy are maintained; and. - ii. medium density areas are characterised by medium scale and density of buildings with predominantly two or three storeys, including semi-detached and terraced housing and low rise apartments, and landscaping in publicly visible areas, while accepting that access to sunlight and privacy may be limited by the anticipated density of development and that innovative approaches to comprehensively designed, high quality, medium density residential development are also encouraged in accordance with Policy 14.2.4.2.

-14.2.45.57 Policy - Character of residential development on the Port Hills
+14A.2.45.56 Policy - Character of residential development on the Port Hills

 - a.
-Ensure that residential development on the Port Hills: - maintains the visual dominance of the Port Hills rural environment as a backdrop to the City; - ii. avoids buildings and structures on skylines of significant and outstanding natural landscapes; - iii. is of a density that provides opportunity for ample tree and garden planting; - iv. integrates with existing residential areas and where possible provides connections to public open space; and - v. where practicable, creates and improves connections to recreational, open space, ecological, and mahinga kai areas and recognises Sites of Ngāi Tahu Cultural Significance identified in Appendix 9.5.6.
+Ensure that residential development on the Port Hills: - i. maintains the visual dominance of the Port Hills rural environment as a backdrop to the City; - ii. avoids buildings and structures on skylines of significant and outstanding natural landscapes; - iii. is of a density that provides opportunity for ample tree and garden planting; - iv. integrates with existing residential areas and where possible provides connections to public open space; and - v. where practicable, creates and improves connections to recreational, open space, ecological, and mahinga kai areas and recognises Sites of Ngāi Tahu Cultural Significance identified in Appendix 9.5.6.

-14.2.45.68 Policy - Character of residential development in Banks Peninsula
+14A.2.45.67 Policy - Character of residential development in Banks Peninsula a.
+Ensure that residential development in Banks Peninsula:

-- a.
-Ensure that residential development in Banks Peninsula: - i. maintains and complements the rural and coastal character elements that are distinct and unique to the local area and existing residential settlements; - ii. maintains the landscape setting and does not visually dominate views from land and water;

-- iii. avoids buildings and structures on skylines of significant and outstanding natural landscapes; - iv. encourages innovative design and sustainable land-use development; and - where practicable, creates and improves connections to recreational, open space, ecological, and mahinga kai areas and recognises Sites of Ngāi Tahu Cultural Significance identified in Appendix 9.5.6.
+- i. maintains and complements the rural and coastal character elements that are distinct and unique to the local area and existing residential settlements; - ii. maintains the landscape setting and does not visually dominate views from land and water; - iii. avoids buildings and structures on skylines of significant and outstanding natural landscapes; - iv. encourages innovative design and sustainable land-use development; and - v. where practicable, creates and improves connections to recreational, open space, ecological, and mahinga kai areas and recognises Sites of Ngāi Tahu Cultural Significance identified in Appendix 9.5.6•; and - vi. provides for MDRS, subject to qualifying matters, within the Lyttelton Township whilst recognising housing for Ngāi Tahu whānui.

-14.2.45.79 Policy - Residential character areas in Christchurch City, Akaroa and Lyttelton
+14A.2.45.78 Policy - Residential character areas in Christchurch City, Akaroa and Lyttelton